CME211/notes/lecture-13/cxx-containers.md

 v[1] = -6
 v[2] = 20
 ```

-Only reference to `std::vector` is passed to functions `increment()`
+Only a reference to `std::vector` is passed to functions `increment()`
-and `print()`.
+and `print()`, so it's not as expensive as copying the entirety of the container.
 If the vector is passed to a function by constant reference
-the function cannot modify the vector.
+the function cannot modify the vector, as in the case for `print()`.

 ## Tuple

 * A tuple is another sequence object available in C++.

 * Tuples have fixed size established at the time of creation.
+The data-types are also fixed at the time of creation, since C++ is statically typed.

 * Elements in the tuple can be modified.